nimec01/vue-livestore/README.md

 # Vue bindings for LiveStore

-**[!]
-LiveStore still in private preview - See [LiveStore site](https://livestore.dev/) for updates and information**

-Currently in beta with plan to mature alongside LiveStore.
+Vue LiveStore is in beta with intention to mature alongside LiveStore.
 Happy to accept suggestions for improvement and contributions.
 See list of todos below for pending areas.

 ## Installation